Dutch begin COVID-19 vaccinations; last EU nation to do so

 “I’m very disappointed that we are two weeks behind other countries,” Rutte said in the Dutch parliament.

+Health authorities plan to be able to vaccinate a maximum of 66,000 care workers per week from Jan.
+18.

+In a tweet thanking staff involved in the rollout, Dutch King Willem-Alexander called the start of vaccinations “a turning point that provides hope of a way out of this crisis.”

 The Netherlands is in the midst of a five-week tough lockdown imposed when infection rates were spiking across the country.
-In recent days, infection rates have been edging lower, but the country's public health institute said Tuesday that the lockdown has not yet produced a clear effect on infection rates.
+In recent days, infection rates have been edging lower, but the country's public health institute said Tuesday that the lockdown hasn't yet produced a clear effect on infection rates.

 Nearly 12,000 people are confirmed to have died of COVID-19 in the Netherlands since the pandemic started, though the true number is higher because not all people who died with symptoms were tested.